genderkit/genderkit/_identities/nonbinary.md

 Nonbinary is sometimes abbreviated to "NB" or [enby]({{ site.baseurl }}{% link _identities/enby.md %}).

 A term with a similar meaning is [genderqueer]({{ site.baseurl }}{% link _identities/genderqueer.md %}).

+### Nonbinary people and transgender people

+Many nonbinary people consider themselves to be [transgender]({{ site.baseurl }}{% link _identities/transgender.md %}), but some do not.

+You should only describe nonbinary people as transgender if they have called themselves transgender.

+To include nonbinary people who are not transgender, many organisations use the language "transgender and nonbinary people".